revk/ESP32-Faikin/Manuals/Advanced.md

 |`liquid`|Liquid coolant feed temperature, if known|
 |`control`|Boolean, if we are under external/automatic control|

-The reporting data for logging contains the controls and status, but has arrays of min/ave/max for temperatures, min/max for target temp, and value between 0 and 1 for booleans when not all the same for the period.
-For enumerated codes (fan, mode) the data is a snapshot.
+The `faikinglog` reports the last periods for values.
+For each value, if it is the same for the whole period it is reported as is.
+If not, then for numeric is reported as an array of *min*, *ave*, *max*.
+For an enumerated type it is the current value.
+For a Boolean, it is a value `0.0` to `1.0` indicating how much it was `true` in the period.

 ## Aircon control